emilyhorsman/bikes.emilyhorsman.com/src/posts/photography-resources/index.md

 1. So many photographers have great websites were they publish their work.
 It's often sorted into projects — a lovely way to consume photography.
 It's so much nicer than looking at a small phone.
 Here's some I love: [[1]](https://www.xuanhuing.com/) [[2]](https://connor.photo/)
 1. I'm actually going to defend [Flickr](https://www.flickr.com/photos/emilyhorsman/) a little bit, which I know is sort of a wild thing to do in 2025.
 1. I've been enjoying [Elements](https://www.elementsphotomag.com/) magazine for a long time.
+1. Marc Levoy's Lectures on Digital Photography.
+The course website is [here](https://sites.google.com/site/marclevoylectures/home?authuser=0) and the Internet Archive has the videos [here](https://archive.org/details/marc-levoy-lectures-digital-photography) if ever needed.